Account Manager, Healthcare Communications : Another job from PMLiVE.

 • Will be creative, full of ideas and love people!

-To apply and/or find out more please send your CV to steve@media-contacts.co.uk or call Julia or Steve on 020 7359 8244 for a confidential discussion.
+To arrange a confidential chat or to apply please email your CV to gavin.oneill@media-contacts.co.uk or call 07506 050019